open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/search/elasticsearch/index.md

 ## Requirements

-We extract ElasticSearch's metadata by using its [API](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html).
+We extract Elasticsearch's metadata by using its [API](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html).
 To run this ingestion, you just need a user with permissions to the ElasticSearch instance.

 ## Metadata Ingestion